roman-milk/roman-milk.github.io/sarah-and-eric-1.md

+===

- ****** Sarah and Eric ****** byGotBacon© As I was driving back I got to thinking about her.
+As I was driving back I got to thinking about her.
 I wished I had met her twenty five years ago.
 She was quite a woman.
 Beautiful, intelligent, loving and the best fuck I ever had.
 Sadly I knew we could never be anything but fuck buddies.
 You could see in her eyes that she loved Richard.
 They were a perfect match.
 Anyone that loved her enough to let her have a lover was truly a remarkable man.

  *********************